PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 # TODOS

+- [ ] improve feature space by using some of the defined features from maverick + Bomberbrains
+- [ ] define a way to test our CNN network on gogle colab with batch_size 64 and 800 000 training steps
+-

 - [ ] add the distance between updating the target newtork and the policy network as a hyperparam and plot the network performance based on this param (try per episodes and per steps)
 - [ ] fix problem that softmax doeesnt output probs that sum up to 1 (very close to 1).
 Might be the dim argument in the softmax or some other numerical bullshit

 # Working on TOODOS
 - [ ] implement new useful events and create functions to check if they are fullfilled.
 See restrictions in pdf and in Architecture
-- [ ] create a buffer of actions of the rule based agent to feed to our network for initial training where the agent is too weak to gather enough moves to learn from them

 # Solved TODOs
 - [X] create a training script (bash) that train our agent with no gui trough the given 4 scenarios
 - [X] in the train_setup and setup (callback) functions initialize and load the models, initialize the optimizer and loss function, initialize the ReplayMemory
 - [X] write a function that saves and loads the model at the end of a training cycle (.pth or pickle whatever works)
+- [X] create a buffer of actions of the rule based agent to feed to our network for initial training where the agent is too weak to gather enough moves to learn from them

 # Running Shell Script
 Before executing the script for the first time, run: `chmod 755 run_agent.sh`.